Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve replaced the thermal fuse and it blows again within a short time, or if your multimeter reveals the magnetron itself has failed (an open or shorted primary winding), that’s the point where the repair cost and complexity cross into professional territory — a magnetron replacement on this unit approaches or exceeds the microwave’s current market value, and mishandling that component carries serious safety risk.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+From my experience, if you’ve replaced the thermal fuse and it blows again soon after, or if your multimeter shows the magnetron itself has failed (like an open or shorted primary winding), that’s when you should consider bringing in a professional.
+A magnetron replacement on this model can get pricey, and mishandling that component can lead to serious safety risks.
+In uncertain situations, a diagnostic service call typically costs $80–$120 and can help avoid costly misdiagnoses.

 Recommended Parts & Tools